c3b2a7/easy-ca-cli/README.md

 This command:

-- Creates an intermediate CA using the same algorithm
+- Creates an intermediate CA using the `ed25591` algorithm
 - References the root CA's private key and certificate for signing
 - Outputs a certificate chain in `intermediate_cert.chain.pem` that includes both the intermediate CA and root CA certificates